goofyseeker311/javaoclrenderengine/README.md

   - sudo apt install intel-oneapi-runtime-opencl

 - Features support:
-  - OpenCL api functions and direct context buffer sharing require OpenCL C 1.2 (2.0 for global pointer casting) with OpenGL interoperation support from the OpenCL device.
+  - OpenCL api functions and direct context buffer sharing require OpenCL C 1.2 (2.0 for global pointer conversion) with OpenGL interoperation support from the OpenCL device.
 Falls back to CPU buffer copy if OpenCL device does not support context sharing.